tristanbatchler/tbat.me/_posts/2024-11-22-godot-golang-mmo-part-12.md

 This `Dockerfile` is a recipe for building a Docker image.
 It uses pretty much the official recommendations for building your run-of-the-mill Go application.
 It is not really necessary to understand every line of this file, but if you are interested, you can read more about Dockerfiles in the [Docker documentation](https://docs.docker.com/engine/reference/builder/).

-The only thing to note is we are building our application binary into the container's `/gameserver` directory, which you may recognize as the folder we are falling back on in the `main.go` file when searching for certificates and the data directory.
-This is because we are going to mount a volume to this directory when we run the container, so that we can persist the data and certificates across container restarts.
+The only thing to note is we are building our application binary into the container's `/gameserver` directory, which you may recognize as the folder we are using in `main.go` as our first choice for the database location.
+This is because we are going to mount a volume to this directory when we run the container, so that we can persist the data across container restarts.
 To do that, we need to add another file to the `server/` directory:

 ```directory
 /server/compose.yaml